 COVID-19 is turning us all into remote workers.
-But if you’re a business owner or a manager, you probably have a lot of questions about WFH.
-What does the slang term WFH stand for?
-It simply stands for Working From Home or Work from Home.
+But if you’re a business owner or a manager, you probably have many questions about WFH.

-In this article, we’re going to show you what working from home means for your business, and how to maximize productivity despite turbulent circumstances.
+This article will show you what working from home means for your business and how to maximize productivity despite turbulent circumstances.

 Let’s take a look!

-If this is the first time your employees are WFH, you’re going to have to set some ground rules and provide them with the necessary framework.
+If this is the first time your employees are WFH, you will have to set some ground rules and provide them with the necessary framework.

 First, identify your existing processes.